kimgea/django-ordered-field/README.rst

 TODO
 --------

+* Collection change update parameter... look for a better name
 * naming of instance variables might be confusing, look at it.
 * Same for naming of add_signals.
 Make custom named function for each use case
 * Look for more refactoring